flame-engine/flame/doc/tutorials/platformer/step_7.md

               ),
               const SizedBox(height: 20),
               const Text(
-                'Use WASD or Arrow Keys for movement.
+'''Use WASD or Arrow Keys for movement.
 Space bar to jump.
-                 Collect as many stars as you can and avoid enemies!',
+Collect as many stars as you can and avoid enemies!''',
                 textAlign: TextAlign.center,
                 style: TextStyle(
                   color: whiteTextColor,